Docker Compose (part of Docker) makes

 at once using a

-To clone this repository, you need to execute the following commands:
+To clone this repository, you can use the following command:

 Please note that the first time you execute this command, there might be some errors logged as the database needs to be initialized.

 The example Compose environment contains an instance of the ChirpStack Gateway

 Bridge, pre-configured for the EU868 region and listening for UDP data on port